Colegio de San Juan de Letran: St. Thomas Aquinas Building

-The St. Thomas Building has a television for televiewing purposes.
+This building houses the Library and Media Center for Communication Arts students.
+The Media Center has two sections: Instructional Media and Broadcast Media.
+It provides human and material resources for instructional and broadcast purposes.

 St. Raymond of Peñafort Building

 The former High School Building, St. Raymond of Peñafort houses the Office of the Vice Rector for Religious Affairs.
 It includes the Accounting Stock Room, Lost and Found Office, Hospitality Management Facility, Auxiliary Services, Audit Services, Letran Alumni Association Office, and the Center for Community Development Office.
 The school clinic is in this building.